 I used to do everything with someone else and that was because I was terrified of being on my own.
 And later on, I’ve realised how much that was holding me back.

-Luckily I’ve passed that and now I love travelling alone.
+I discovered I love travelling alone.
 I think that was the best part of my travels so far.
-I’m not saying I’ll travel alone every time, but that it’s a necessary part of anyone who wants to self-develop.
+I’m not saying I’ll travel alone every time, but that it’s a necessary part for anyone who wants to start the journey of personal development.

 Do you prefer to travel alone or in a group?
 Why?